 - take up so little space that I don’t even notice them.

-The pockets that I have are rainbow colored.
+The page protectors that I have are rainbow colored.
 So, my first class is red, second is orange, third is yellow, fourth is green, fifth is blue, and sixth is red.
 (I only have five colors.)
-By keeping the pockets in order, I know which class I’m on and which one is coming next simply by glancing at the color.
+By keeping them in order, I know which class I’m on and which one is coming next simply by glancing at the color.

 Remember, you don’t have to do things just like me or anyone else for that matter.
 You just need to do what works for you and your teaching style.
 However, I hope you’ve gotten a few ideas or helpful hints to make organizing your VIPKid printable props a little more efficient.